 - (a) IFRS 9 Financial Instruments ("IFRS 9") is a new standard that replaces IAS 39 Financial Instruments: Recognition and Measurement and previous versions of IFRS 9.
 The revised standard incorporates the changes in IFRS 9 (2013), which provides revised guidance on the classification and measurement of financial assets and liabilities and adds guidance on general hedge accounting.
 In addition, IFRS 9 provides for a further classification category for financial assets, and includes a new impairment model for financial instruments.
-The standard is effective for annual periods on or after 1 January 2018.
-The Company has determined there is no impact of this standard on the financial statement. - (b) IFRS 15, Revenue from Contracts with Customers ("IFRS 15") is a new standard on revenue recognition effective for first interim periods within years beginning on or after 1 January 2018, superseding IAS 18, Revenue, IAS 11, Construction Contracts and related interpretations.
+The standard is effective for annual periods on or after January 1, 2018.
+The Company has determined that there is no impact of this standard on the financial statement. - (b IFRS 15, Revenue from Contracts with Customers ("IFRS 15") is a new standard on revenue recognition effective for first interim periods within years beginning on or after January 1, 2018, superseding IAS 18, Revenue, IAS 11, Construction Contracts and related interpretations.
 The objective of IFRS 15 is to provide a single, comprehensive revenue recognition model for all contracts with customers to improve comparability within industries, across industries, and across capital markets.
 It contains principles to determine the measurement of revenue and timing of when it is recognized.
-The Company has determined there is no impact of this standard on the financial statement.

-- (c) Amendment to IAS 12, Income taxes, Recognition of deferred tax assets for unrealized losses.
-These amendments clarify the requirements for recognizing deferred tax assets on unrealized losses.
-It also clarifies the accounting for deferred tax where an asset is measured at fair value and that fair value is below the asset's tax base.
-The amendments are effective for annual periods beginning on or after 1 January 2017, with earlier application being permitted.
-The Company has determined there is no impact of this standard on the financial statement. - (d) IFRS 16, Leases, is a standard which supersedes IAS 17 Leases.
+The Company has determined that there is no impact of this standard on the financial statement. - (c) IFRS 16, Leases, is a standard which supersedes IAS 17 Leases.
 IFRS 16 eliminates the classification of leases as either operating leases or finance leases for a lessee.
 Instead all leases are treated in a similar way to finance leases applying IAS 17.
 Leases are 'capitalized' by recognizing the present value of the lease payments and showing them either as lease assets (right-of-use assets) or together with property, plant and equipment.
 If lease payments are made over time, a company also recognizes a financial liability representing its obligation to make future lease payments.
 For companies with material off balance sheet leases, IFRS 16 changes the nature of expenses related to those leases.
-IFRS 16 replaces the straight-line operating lease expense for those leases applying IAS 17 with a depreciation charge for the lease asset (included within operating costs) and an interest expense on the lease liability (included within finance costs).
-The new standard is effective for annual periods beginning on or after 1 January 2019.
-The Company has determined there is no impact of this standard on the financial statement. - (e) Amendment to IAS 7, 'Cashflow statements' disclosure initiative introduces an additional disclosure that will enable users of the financial statements to evaluate changes in liabilities arising from financing activities.
-The amendments are effective for annual periods beginning on or after 1 January 2017, with earlier application being permitted.
-The Company has determined there is no impact of this standard on the financial statement.
+IFRS 16 replaces the straight-line operating lease expense for those leases applying IAS 17 with a depreciation charge for the lease asset (included within operating costs) and an interest expense on the lease liability

+(included within finance costs).
+The new standard is effective for annual periods beginning on or after January 1, 2019.
+The Company has determined that there is no impact of this standard on the financial statement.